habyphilipose/CLOTHING-COMPANY/README.md

 ![image](https://github.com/habyphilipose/CLOTHING-COMPANY/assets/31076902/cb968fb6-e61d-45fd-9f7b-9fe9e98679cd)

+Men contribute slightly more to the revenue of the company.
+This also shows that the company should tap the potential in increasing the revenue from women categories.

 ### 8. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)

 ```sql